-Under the framework of the Leviathan Project, students explore the boundaries of technology and storytelling and the bonds between them.
-Albeit the World Building Media Lab’s flagship project has just launched, it has already housed multiple ventures into new narrative mediums that redefine the roles of the creators, creations, and the reactors.
+Under the framework of The Leviathan Project, students explore the boundaries of technology and storytelling and the bonds between them.
+The World Building Media Lab’s flagship project has housed multiple ventures into new narrative mediums that redefine the roles of creators, creations, and reactors.

-As the Leviathan Project develops a language for this new storytelling platform – a chimera of game, theatre, and film – we aim to embolden interactive narrative.
-The lab’s mission statement stems from this root.
-Under the Leviathan’s banner, students from multiple disciplines have created projects where technology reinforces narrative, and vice versa.
-Whether it’s Augmented Reality, Virtual Reality, or something in-between, the form serves to immerse users in these emergent worlds.
+As The Leviathan Project develops a language for this new storytelling platform – a chimera of game, theatre, and film – we aim to embolden interactive narrative.
+Under the Leviathan’s banner, students from multiple disciplines have created projects where technology reinforces narrative and vice versa.
+Whether it’s augmented reality, virtual reality, or something in-between, the form serves to immerse users in these emergent worlds.

-The Leviathan Project helps the World Building Lab push forward new interactive narrative possibilities.
-Whether it’s telling multiple narratives concomitantly or telling a single story across multiple devices, the Project believes in the art of the question and the act of the quest.
+The Leviathan Project helps the World Building Media Lab push forward new interactive narrative possibilities.
+Whether it’s telling multiple narratives or telling a single story across multiple devices, The Leviathan Project believes in the art of the question and the act of the quest.